scala/docs.scala-lang/contribute/hacker-guide.md

     18:51 ~/Projects/scala/sandbox (ticket/6725)$ ../build/pack/bin/scala Test
     1
     1 // no longer getting the %n here - it got transformed into a newline

+### Test

+To guard your change against accidental breakage in the future, it is important to add tests.
+I have already written one test earlier, so that's a good start but not enough!
+Apart from obvious usages of our new functionality, we need to cover corner-cases as well.

+Adding tests to the test suite is as easy as moving them to the appropriate directory:

+* Code which should compile successfully, but doesn't need to be executed, needs to go into the [“pos” directory](https://github.com/scala/scala/tree/master/test/files/pos)
+* Code which should not compile needs to go into the [“neg” directory](https://github.com/scala/scala/tree/master/test/files/neg)
+* Code which should compile and get executed by the test suite needs to go into the [“run” directory](https://github.com/scala/scala/tree/master/test/files/run)

 ### Verify